-In this challenge, ten teams of architects, engineers, designers, and affiliated experts will be selected to take part in an advanced, design-driven investigation of the social and ecological vulnerabilities around the Bay.
-Learning from community members and issue area experts, Design Teams will identify critical vulnerable areas along the bayfront and propose exciting, design-driven solutions to strengthen our region’s resilience to challenges that exist today as well as future sea level rise, severe storms, flooding and earthquakes.
+In this challenge, nine teams of architects, engineers, designers, and affiliated experts were selected to take part in an advanced, design-driven investigation of the social and ecological vulnerabilities around the Bay.
+Learning from community members and issue area experts, Design Teams identified critical vulnerable areas along the bay-front and proposed exciting, design-driven solutions to strengthen our region’s resilience to challenges that exist today as well as future sea level rise, severe storms, flooding and earthquakes.

 Resilient by Design is different from other design competitions.
 The challenge is designed as a journey to foster collaboration and leadership while also addressing big challenges that face our communities in the future.
 The challenge provides an opportunity to advance the profession's knowledge base in the rapidly evolving area of resilience while listening, engaging, and elevating the voices of residents and neighborhoods along the San Francisco Bay shoreline.

-The challenge seeks local, regional, and international knowledge to create ten design projects that will:
+The challenge seeks local, regional, and international knowledge to create design projects that:

 - Combine implementable and creative design-driven ideas with technical expertise;

 - Reflect rigorous research and a strong understanding of ecosystems, local community, and government challenges;